Multiple Instance Verification: Multi-instance verification (MIV): problem definition and an interpretation of attention scores

-In MI verification problems, like classic MIL, the order of the instances in a bag should not matter---the function used to score bags of data should be permutation-invariant.
-Lemma \ref{lemma1} allows us to borrow theory from existing MIL literature, e.g. \cite[Theorem 1]{gabmil18}, to provide a sufficient and necessary condition for the scoring function, $S(X)$, of a bag of instance-pairs to be permutation invariant.
+In MIV problems, like traditional MIL, the order of the instances in a bag should not matter---the function used to score bags of data should be permutation-invariant.
+Lemma \ref{lemma1} allows us to borrow theory from existing MIL literature, e.g.,~\cite[Theorem 1]{gabmil18}, to provide a sufficient and necessary condition for the scoring function, $S(X)$, of a bag of instance pairs to be permutation invariant.
 We state this formally in Lemma \ref{lemma2}, simply replacing an instance $x_n$ with a pair of instances $(x_Q, x_n)$ in \cite[Theorem 1]{gabmil18}.

 \begin{lemma}[Condition for permutation invariance] A scoring function, $S(X)\in \mathbb{R}$, for a set of pairs $X=\{(x_Q, x_1), (x_Q, x_2), \cdots, (x_Q, x_N)\}$, is permutation invariant to the elements in $X$, if and only if it can be decomposed in the following form